microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-clearpresence.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Clear the application's presence session for a user.
+Clear a presence session of an application.
 If it is the user's only presence session, the user's presence will change to `Offline/Offline`.

 For details about presences sessions, see [presence: setPresence](presence-setpresence.md#presence-sessions).